 - Automated emails that provide after-treatment tips or share wellness articles

 Telemedicine doesn’t replace face-to-face appointments; it augments it.
-It engages customers who are still weighing their options – and makes you top-of-mind when they’re finally ready for a treatment.
-It also then builds a relationship with them between visits.
+And it engages customers who are still weighing their options – and makes you top-of-mind when they’re finally ready for a treatment.
+Also, it then builds a relationship with them between visits.

 Telemedicine also helps your patients feel that you’re accompanying them on their health journey.
 Any doctor can give a test and sign a prescription, but you can distinguish yourself as a company that cares.